jpetelka/jpetelka.github.io/_portfolio/portfolio-1.md

 For link-focused warnings, **activation** had two different factors or types:
 - static (appears with the email content)
-- on-hover (appears when an email reader hovers over a suspicious link)
+- active (appears when an email reader hovers over a suspicious link)

-### Research Method
+This gave us four different types of warning to test:

+1. a banner warning
+2. a browser warning
+3. an active link-focused warning (appears on hover)
+4. a static link-focused warning (appears without interaction)

+### Study 1: Inbox Development
 Prior to this work, there were two methods for examining anti-phishing warning effectiveness.
 One is to show participants email messages on a screen, some of which contain phishing links, and see if they can spot phishing links*.
 This method is helpful because it provides researchers with the opportunity to speak to participants about phish without any risk of participants visiting phishing websites.
 It also is possible to create alternate anti-phishing warnings which enables comparisons between different warning features.
 However, this method does not have high ecological validity; the way that people respond to phish in their inbox is likely different from how they examine emails in a controlled environment with a security researcher.

 \* Volkamer, Melanie, Karen Renaud, and Benjamin Reinheimer.
 "Torpedo: tooltip-powered phishing email detection."
 ICT Systems Security and Privacy Protection: 31st IFIP TC 11 International Conference, SEC 2016, Ghent, Belgium, May 30-June 1, 2016, Proceedings 31.
 Springer International Publishing, 2016.